-After completing degrees in history and Indonesian studies, art theory and practice, and English and Spanish/Latin American Studies, Paul completed his doctorate at UNSW in the area of US Latino cultural and literary studies.
-Paul has published widely in the areas of Latin@ and transamerican cultural studies, postcolonial theory, sexuality studies, media studies, and literary and performance studies.
+Paul is an Honorary Associate Professor in the School of International Studies and Education in FASS at UTS.
+He is a cultural studies scholar who has published widely in the areas of Latin@ and transamerican cultural studies, postcolonial theory, sexuality studies, media studies, literary and performance studies, and animal studies.

 Paul is the founding and current editor of the multilingual PORTAL Journal of Multidisciplinary International Studies.
-He is also on the international editorial advisory boards of the journals Latino Studies (Palgrave Macmillan) and Nebula (University of Western Sydney), and the Writing in Latinidad: Autobiographical Voices of U.S. Latinos/as Book Series (University of Wisconsin Press).
+He is also on the international editorial advisory boards of the journal Latino Studies (Palgrave Macmillan) and the Writing in Latinidad: Autobiographical Voices of U.S. Latinos/as Book Series (University of Wisconsin Press).

 Media and Film Studies

 Otsuji, E, Gavran, M, Groeneveld, S, Andersen, M, Jeffreys, E, Goodman, DSG, Vanni Accarigi, I, Maggiora de Iturralde, P, Fletcher, N, Sharp, L, Sheldon, M, Browitt, J, Donald, S, Harbon, L, Mikula, M, Giovanangeli, A, Loda, A, Allatson, P, Hurley, A, Barclay, K, Robert, J, Rodriguez, M, Leigh, B, McCormack, J, Manganas, N, Wyndham, M & Aponte Ortiz, L 2019, Geographies of Food: The BA International Studies 25th Anniversary Cookbook, ed.
 Paul Allatson, Angela Giovanangeli and Emi Otsuji., 1st, School of International Studies and Education, FASS, UTS, Sydney.